This post may have affiliate links. If you click one of these links and make a purchase, we will be paid a commission at no additional cost to you.

-My kids all love to play treasure hunt.
+My kids all love a good treasure hunt.
 As a parent, this is probably one of my favorite games.
-I find it fun figuring out the clues to use and then seeing how much fun my kids are having while they race from one clue to the next and work together to try and figure out the clues is very endearing to me.
+I find it fun figuring out the clues to use and then seeing how much fun my kids are having while they race from one clue to the next and them working together to try and figure out the clues is very endearing to me.

 I hope this list has given you some ideas of games to play while camping the next time you go.

 What are your favorite games to play while camping?
 Let me know in the comments below.

 If you found this helpful, I’d love for you to “PIN IT“!

 Other posts you might enjoy: